Introduction to Economics

 Further material will be provided via Moodle.

 Registration in Moodle Viadrina required.
 Capacity limit is 30 Students.
-Deadline for registration is 07 April 2019.
 Foreign exchange students (only) can send an email for manual registration upon arrival.